sighupio/furyctl/README.md

 brew install furyctl
 ```

-You can check that everything is working correctly with `furyctl version`:
+Check that everything is working correctly with `furyctl version`:

 ```bash
 ➜ furyctl version